rafgraph/current-input/README.md

 # Current Input

+[Live example][liveExample]

 Detects the current input being used (mouse or touch) and adds a class to the body indicating the current input type.
-Used with the proper CSS styling this will fix the sticky hover problem on touch devices and allow you to work with 3 interactive pseudo states in CSS - hover, active, and touch active.
+Used with the proper CSS styling this will fix the [sticky hover problem][stickyHover] on touch devices and allow you to work with 3 interactive pseudo states in CSS - hover, active, and touch active.

 `current-input` is as easy as set it and forget it, and is compatible with all modern browsers (both touch event and pointer event based browsers).
 It will automatically add the `current-input-mouse` or `current-input-touch` class to the `body` based on the current input being used.

 #### How it works
-`current-input` uses [`detect-it`](todo) to determine if the device is `mouseOnly`, `touchOnly`, or `hybrid`.
+`current-input` uses [`detect-it`][detectIt] to determine if the device is `mouseOnly`, `touchOnly`, or `hybrid`.
 If the device is `mouseOnly` or `touchOnly` it sets the respective class on the `body` and does nothing more.
-If the device is a `hybrid`, then it uses [`the-listener`](todo) to set up listeners on the `html` to determine what input is currently being used.
+If the device is a `hybrid`, then it uses [`the-listener`][theListener] to set up listeners on the `html` to determine what input is currently being used.